-North Dakota law prohibits the criminalization of minors for prostitution offenses; however, alternative responses direct child sex trafficking victims towards punitive processes to access care and services.
+North Dakota law prohibits the criminalization of minors for prostitution offenses and establishes a services-referral protocol as an alternative to arrest.
 Pursuant to N.D.
 Cent.
-Code § 12.1-29-03 (Prostitution), the core prostitution offense is inapplicable to minors, stating,
+Code § 12.1-29-03 (Prostitution), the core prostitution offense is inapplicable to minors; it states,